 So are these statistics astounding to you?
 Typically, Sales & Marketing is the last phase where cost happens during the whole app production and promotion workflow.
-The total cost could substantially pile up during promotion – bringing your apps in front of users, getting them engaged and active with your apps, and winning the competition.
+The total cost could substantially pile up during the promotion – bringing your apps in front of users, getting them engaged and active with your apps, and winning the competition.
 Due to the increasing competition in the app markets, the costs in Sales & Marketing is inevitable.
 In consideration that Sales & Marketing is the only place where revenues are generated, therefore, your apps have to be quality guaranteed, quickly shipped to the market, increasingly downloaded and used in order to cover the costs and create a great fortune for your company.

 Now talking about high quality and time-to-market, this is where Production fits.
 From app design to program coding to quality assurance, every step in the day-to-day process partly determines the success of your apps.
 An app with continuous high quality certainly would stay away from bad reviews and negative word of mouth, which enables you to spread the app easily, acquire more customers and produce large cost saving on the Sales & Marketing phase.

 Apart from the attribute of high quality, moving from Production to Promotion means how agile your internal process is and has a great impact on the moment you can start generating revenues.
-More specifically, the agile process in Production not only benefits you to have more time on developing new features, but also contributes to the continuity of revenue generation.
+More specifically, the agile process in Production not only benefits you to have more time on developing new features but also contributes to the continuity of revenue generation.
 Since you know your Daily Active Users and Average Revenue per Daily Active Users, it is very easy to calculate how much money you are losing in case of any delay of bug fixing, new features development, and app release.

 As a developer or tester, in the past, you might not have a clear and direct picture of how costly it is to promote your apps or get a loyal customer.
-In the early days, the combination of a high quality and an excellent concept/design did do the trick, and acquiring a customer with this combo barely cost a dime.
+In the early days, the combination of high quality and an excellent concept/design did do the trick and acquiring a customer with this combo barely cost a dime.
 But things are changing that even successful gaming developers like Supercell nowadays are constantly running commercials in various countries to get more exposure and enlarge its market share.
-In the workflow above, costs take place in every phase – time costs, economical costs, resource costs, etc. To maximize the profits, it is vital to control and lower the costs occurring in every phase.
-In your territory, improving the efficiency of dev-testing cycle with an agile process and test automation is your highest priority and the very first effort you need to devote.
+In the workflow above, costs take place in every phase – time cost, economical costs, resource costs, etc. To maximize the profits, it is vital to control and lower the costs occurring in every phase.
+In your territory, improving the efficiency of dev & test cycle with an agile process and test automation is your highest priority and the very first effort you need to devote.